 Instructions

-Tip: if things feel too dry before serving, you can add a few tablespoons of warm water, mayonnaise, or butter (softened to room temperature) and continue to mash.
+Tip: if things feel too dry before serving, you can add a few tablespoons of warm water, broth, or butter (softened to room temperature) and continue to mash.

-Although Mofongo Puerto Rico is made primarily from plantains, the use of chicharrones means it is not vegetarian, plant based or vegan.
+Although Mofongo Puerto Rico is made primarily from plantains, the use of chicharrones means it is not vegetarian or plant based.

-Here are some of my favorite (yet totally unorthodox) substitutions for chicharrones:
+Here are some of my favorite (yet totally unorthodox) plant based substitutions for chicharrones:

 - crunchy puffed onion chips